 Sleep deprivation is a thing, people.
 But we probably don't need to tell you that.
 How many times in the day do you tell your colleagues/partners/parents/pet cat how tired you are?
-We bet it's more than you even realise.
-According to a report from the end of last year, sleep deprivation costs the UK economy £40 billion a year, which is proof alone that we're not getting enough shut-eye.
+We bet it's more than you even realize.
+According to a report from Research firm Rand Europe, sleep deprivation costs the UK economy £40 billion ($50 billion) a year, which is proof alone that we're not getting enough shut-eye.
 The Sleep Council (yes, that actually exists) also found that 70% of people in the UK get seven hours or less a night.
 Even worse, 27% of people have a bad night's sleep on a regular basis.
 With the recommended amount of sleep per night being eight hours or more, there's clearly a lack of sleep epidemic going on.

 In a clip from The Truth About… Sleep, Michael Mosley shows us how to do the Sleep Latency Test, which reveals whether or not you're sleep-deprived.
 All you need is a watch, a metal spoon, and a tray.
 To start, lie in bed (in a comfortable position) and note the time.
 Hold the spoon over the tray and try falling asleep.
 Once you've fallen asleep, your hand will drop the spoon and hit the tray, which should wake you up.
 When that's happened, note the time and how long it took you to fall asleep.
 If it took you 15 minutes to get to sleep, you're okay; if it was 10 or under, you're a little sleep-deprived; but if it took you less than five minutes to get to sleep, then you may have "severe sleep deprivation," says Mosley.